A statistical model for quantum spin and photon number states: Changing variables

 A second set of ladder operators can then be defined as rotated versions of the originals.
 In this case, the $a_{+}^{\dagger}$ operator becomes $a_{+}^{\dagger}cos(\frac{\theta}{2})+a_{-}^{\dagger}sin(\frac{\theta}{2})$ and the $a_{-}^{\dagger}$ operator becomes $a_{-}^{\dagger}cos(\frac{\theta}{2})-a_{+}^{\dagger}sin(\frac{\theta}{2})$.
 This implies that the projection of angular momentum in the rotated spatial frame may be different than in the unrotated frame, which can be defined in terms of the rotated number operator eigenvalues:

-The expressions given in equations (\ref{eq: Schwinger j}-\ref{eq: Schwinger m'}) will be structurally identical to those used in the new model.
-However, we will no longer interpret the positive integers $n_{+},$ $n_{-}$, $n_{+}'$, and $n_{-}'$ as the eigenvalues of number operators for simple harmonic oscillators.
-Rather, we will think of them as the number of times an abstract symbol appears within a sequence.
+The expressions given in equations (\ref{eq: Schwinger j}-\ref{eq: Schwinger m'}) are structurally identical to those introduced in equation (\ref{eq: base-4 quantum numbers}).
+However, we no longer interpret the positive integers $n_{+},$ $n_{-}$, $n_{+}'$, and $n_{-}'$ as the eigenvalues of number operators for simple harmonic oscillators.
+Rather, we think of them as the number of times an abstract symbol appears within a sequence, suppressing any presuppositions about their physical meaning.
 This interpretation is motivated by the combinatorial terms in equation (\ref{eq: Wigner}), which are restated here:

+As we will show, each of these expressions can be interpreted as the cardinality of a set of base-4 sequences.
+We denote these sets as $\varepsilon^{CD}_{a}$ for equation (\ref{eq: alice base-4 counts}) and $\varepsilon^{CD}_{b}$ for equation (\ref{eq: bob base-4 count}).
+These sets are closely related to the contextual sets introduced in equation (\ref{eq: contextual sets}), but only include sequences containing the symbols $CC$, $CD$, $DC$, and $DD$, as indicated by the superscripts.
+A simple proof that this interpretation is valid can be found by summing the arguments in the numerator and denominator, separately:

+These sums both equal $2j\in \mathbb{N}_0$, which we may interpret as the length of the base-4 sequences comprising $\varepsilon^{CD}_a$ and $\varepsilon^{CD}_b$.
+This length would typically be the only term in the numerator, as with the base-2 sequence counting binomial coefficient:

-Each of these expressions can be thought of as counting permutations of sequences comprised of four symbols, which we shall call base-4 sequences.
-There is, however, an additional constraint imposed by the two factorials in the numerators.
-This constraint requires us to interpret each base-4 sequence as being an ordered pair of two base-2 sequences, which shall be composed of the symbols $C$ and $D$.
-An example of one such construction is given below, where the subscripts $a1$ and $b2$ shall distinguish the left and right base-2 sequence, respectively:
+The presence of two arguments in the numerator of equation (\ref{eq: alice base-4 counts}) and (\ref{eq: bob base-4 count}) implies a constraint on the elements of $\varepsilon^{CD}_a$ and $\varepsilon^{CD}_b$.
+This constraint motivates us to interpret each base-4 sequence as a Cartesian product ($\otimes$) of two base-2 sequences, each comprised of the symbols $C$ and $D$.
+An example of one such construction is given below, where the subscripts $a1$ and $b2$ distinguish the left and right base-2 sequence, respectively: